 PROGRAMS & EVENTS

-2020 classes and special events
+spring 2021 programs, classes and special events

-Register for classes and events at townoffarragut.org/register, in person at the Farragut Community Center (239 Jamestowne Blvd.) or by phone (218-3376).
+Register for programs, classes and events at townoffarragut.org/register, in person at the Farragut Community Center (239 Jamestowne Blvd.) or by phone (218-3376).
 All classes held at the community center require a free membership.
 Farragut residency is NOT required for membership.
 Please stop by the community center during regular hours or arrive early for class to register!

 Payment is due at the time of registration.
 Credit card payments (Visa, Mastercard and Discover) – whether online, in person or by phone – will incur a 2% transaction fee.
 Cash and check payments are also accepted.